octplane/rust-linenoise/README.markdown

 The original `linenoise` library belongs to [cmr/linenoise-rs](https://github.com/cmr/linenoise-rs) for which I have sent some pull requests.
 However, I'm trying to maintain my own version as the stats tends to [indicate my version](https://crates.io/search?q=linenoise) is the de factor standard.

 #### TODO
-- Use fork from oldium/linenoise (when gcc:compile_library supports -l) : **DOES NOT BUILD ON OSX AS IS**
+- Use fork from [oldium/linenoise](oldium/linenoise) (when gcc:compile_library supports -l) : [oldium/linenoise](oldium/linenoise) does not build on OSX as is,
-- Split in -sys and normal library
+- Split in -sys and normal library.